The RIPE Code of Conduct is published as a RIPE Document.

 - Reports that someone is communicating in a tone you do not like

-If you experience or witness behaviour that violates the RIPE Code of Conduct, please report this to our RIPE Meeting Trusted Contacts, Vesna Manojlovic from the RIPE NCC and Rob Evans, a respected RIPE community member.
+If you experience or witness behaviour that violates the RIPE Code of Conduct, please report this to our RIPE Meeting Trusted Contacts.
 You can report Code of Conduct violations via email at trustedcontacts [at] ripe [dot] net and schedule a Zoom meeting with one of the RIPE Meeting Trusted Contacts if needed.

 Please be aware that attendees violating the RIPE Code of Conduct may be asked to leave the meeting without a refund and other actions may be taken as deemed necessary.